 Rep. Gosar is a conservative Republican who has served in Congress since 2011.

-You can read the complete text of his statement below, or download a PDF of the relevant page of the Congressional Record here.
+You can read his complete statement below, or download a PDF of the relevant page of the Congressional Record here.

 For over two weeks the American people have watched with intense concern and uneasiness the heightened tensions between Ukraine and Russia.